Many-ribbed Ark Shell, Larkinia multicostata

 Many-ribbed Ark Shell, Larkinia multicostatus.
 Shell collected off the beach at Punta Chivato, Baja California Sur, December 2021.
 Size: 9.1 cm (3.6 inches) x 8.4 cm (3.3 inches) x 3.7 cm (1.5 inches).
 Rib Count: 34.
 Photographs and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Many-ribbed Arks live in sand and mud habitats, intertidally to depths of 79 m (260 feet).
-They are found in all Mexican waters of the Pacific Ocean ranging from Southern California to Ecuador, including the Galapagos Islands and throughout the Sea of Cortez.
+Habitat and Distribution: Many-ribbed Ark Shells live in sand and mud habitats and are reside intertidally and to depths up to 79 m (260 feet).
+They are a temperate to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean.
+They are found throughout the Sea of Cortez.
+They are uncommon north of Guerrero Negro, Baja California Sur.